 Times For Kick-off In League Matches

-During August, September and April, evening kick-offs will be 6:15pm or earlier if mutually agreed, unless played under floodlights; in which case the Home Club will be responsible for notifying the Hon Fixture Secretary and the appointed Match Officials.
+During August, September and April, evening kick-offs will be 6:30pm or earlier if mutually agreed, unless played under floodlights; in which case the Home Club will be responsible for notifying the Hon Fixture Secretary and the appointed Match Officials of the kick-off time which will be taken as 7:45pm

 Cancelled and Postponed Games - Claims For Expenses